craftcms/anchors/README.md

 By default, the `anchors` filter will only search for `<h1>`, `<h2>`, and `<h3>` tags.
 You can customize which tags it searches for by passing in a comma-separated list of tag names:

     {{ entry.body | anchors('h1,h2') }}

+## Installation

+To install Anchors, copy the anchors/ folder into craft/plugins/, and then go to Settings > Plugins and click the “Install” button next to “Anchors”.